 Tie-Yan’s seminal contribution to the field of learning to rank has been widely recognized (https://en.wikipedia.org/wiki/Learning_to_rank).
 He invented several highly impactful algorithms and theories, including the listwise approach to ranking, relational ranking, and statistical learning theory for ranking.
 He is an advocator of learning to rank as a self-contained research discipline – he gave the first batch of keynote speeches and tutorials, organized the first series of workshops, and wrote the very first book on this topic (among top-10 Springer computer science books written by Chinese authors).
 He is the creator of LETOR benchmark dataset (https://www.microsoft.com/en-us/research/project/letor-learning-rank-information-retrieval), which has become a must-have experimental platform for the research on learning to rank.
 With his deep research and social efforts, learning to rank has become a fundamental technology in major search engines today, and it continues to be one of the most important directions in the related research communities.

-Tie-Yan has done impactful work on large scale machine learning.
-As early as in 2005, Tie-Yan has developed the largest text classifier in the world, which can categorize over 250,000 categories on 20 machines (published at SigKDD Explorations).
-Recently, Tie-Yan and his team developed many other large-scale machine learning tools, including the fastest and largest topic model in the world (LightLDA, with one million topics, published at WWW 2015), the largest word embedding model, the most efficient and scalable recurrent neural networks (LightRNN, published at NIPS 2016) and GBDT model (LightGBM, published at NIPS 2016 and 2017), and the fastest neural TTS engine (FastSpeech).
-Some of these models were open-sourced through Microsoft Distributed Machine Learning Toolkit (http://www.dmtk.io/), which has attracted millions of visitors, hundreds of thousands of downloads, and tens of thousands of stars at GitHub.
-The Multiverso parameter server developed by his team has also served as the distributed computational engine in Microsoft’s Cognitive Toolkits (CNTK).
+Tie-Yan has done impactful work on scalable and efficient machine learning.
+As early as in 2005, Tie-Yan developed the largest text classifier in the world, which can categorize over 250,000 categories on 20 machines, according to the Yahoo! taxonomy.
+Recently, Tie-Yan and his team developed many other scalable and efficient machine learning tools, including the fastest and largest topic model in the world (LightLDA, with one million topics), the most efficient and scalable recurrent neural networks (LightRNN) and GBDT model (LightGBM, published at NeurIPS 2016 and 2017), and the fastest neural TTS engine (FastSpeech).
+Some of these models were open-sourced and attracted millions of visitors, hundreds of thousands of downloads, and tens of thousands of stars at GitHub.

 Recently, Tie-Yan has done advanced research on deep learning and reinforcement learning.
-In particular, he and his team have proposed a few new machine learning concepts, such as dual learning, learning to teach.
+In particular, he and his team have proposed a few new machine learning concepts, such as dual learning, learning to teach, and deliberation learning.
 Dual learning leverages the structure duality of AI tasks to enable effective learning even if there are no sufficient training data.
-Together with some other innovations including deliberation networks, dual learning has achieved the best performance in many machine translation tasks (including human parity in Chinese-to-English news translation), and won the first place in 8 tasks in the objective evaluations of WMT 2019 .
+Together with some other innovations including deliberation networks, dual learning has achieved the best performance in many tasks (including human parity in Chinese-to-English news translation, and the first place in 8 tasks of WMT 2019).
 Learning to teach goes beyond traditional machine learning, and utilizes reinforcement learning technologies to automate the data selection, loss function selection, and hypothesis space selection of machine learning tasks.
 It enlarges the scope of classical machine learning, and achieved state-of-the-art results in many tasks.
-These inspiring works were published at NIPS, ICML, and ICLR, and attracted a lot of attention from the research community.
+These inspiring works were published at NeurIPS, ICML, and ICLR, and attracted a lot of attention from the research community.
 In addition, Tie-Yan’s team built the world-best Mahjong AI, named Suphx, which achieved 10 DAN on the Tenhou Mahjong platform in mid 2019.

 Dataset and Toolkit Release

-Microsoft Distributed Machine Learning Toolkit (http://www.dmtk.io/), 2015 – Attracted millions of page views, hundreds of thousands of downloads, and thousands of stars at GitHub; including record-keeping machine learning algorithms like LightLDA and LightGBM.
+- Microsoft Distributed Machine Learning Toolkit (http://www.dmtk.io/), 2015 – Attracted millions of page views, hundreds of thousands of downloads, and thousands of stars at GitHub; including record-keeping machine learning algorithms like LightLDA.